-ATEC 241 10 Credits ALTERNATIVE FUELS I An ASE/NATEF course designed to familiarize the student with safety in working with biofuels and alcohol fuels, biofuel and ethanol production, sources, performance, efficiency and emission properties, and scientific principles needed to understand energy and environmental processes.
+An ASE/NATEF course designed to familiarize the student with safety in working with biofuels and alcohol fuels, biofuel and ethanol production, sources, performance, efficiency and emission properties, and scientific principles needed to understand energy and environmental processes.
 Prerequisites: ATEC 200, 201, 202, 203, 205, and 206 (or 204) or instructor permission.
-MATH 063/064 or acceptable placement test score, or concurrent enrollment.
-ATEC 242 5 Credits ALTERNATIVE FUELS II An ASE/NATEF course designed to familiarize the student with safety concerns when working with compressed natural gas (CNG), liquefied natural gas (LNG), and propane (LPG).
-This course will also cover aspects related to CNG/LNG/LPG production, sources, performance, efficiency and emission properties, and policies and regulations pertaining to CNG/LNG/LPG fuel vehicles.
+AMATH 121 or concurrent enrollment.
+ATEC 242 5 Credits ALTERNATIVE FUELS II (inactive, January 2017).

+An ASE/NATEF course designed to familiarize the student with safety concerns when working with compressed natural gas (CNG), liquefied natural gas (LNG), and propane (LPG).
+This course will also cover aspects related to CNG/ LNG/LPG production, sources, performance, efficiency and emission properties, and policies and regulations pertaining to CNG/LNG/LPG fuel vehicles.
 Prerequisite: ATEC 241.